Rizzuto crime family: Overtaking of the Cotroni family

 In 1996, the firm of Olifas Marketing Group (OMG) was founded in Vaughan by Salvatore Oliveti, a recycling/garbage company. two of the men on OMG's board of directors had Mafia associations; Giancarlo Serpe had been a business partner of Enio Mora.
-Another board member, Frank Campoli was the first cousin to Giovannia Rizzuto (the wife of Vito Rizzuto) and was a guest at the wedding in 1995 of Nick Rizzuto Jr. Giovannia Rizzuto and her three adult children, namely Nick Rizzoto, Leonardo Rizzuto and Libertina Rizzuto, collectively owned shares worth $1.6 million in OMG.
+Another board member, Frank Campoli was the first cousin to Giovannia Rizzuto (the wife of Vito Rizzuto) and was a guest at the wedding in 1995 of Nick Rizzuto Jr. Giovannia Rizzuto and her three adult children, namely Nick Rizzuto, Leonardo Rizzuto and Libertina Rizzuto, collectively owned shares worth $1.6 million in OMG.
 In 1997, OMG won its first contract for recycling with the city of Etobicoke just before Etobicoke was merged into Toronto.
 OMG then took the recycling contract for all of Toronto.
 OMG enjoyed massive success, winning contracts for recycling with the cities of Ottawa, Markham, London, Hamilton, Windsor and St. Catharines as well with numerous school boards and universities across Ontario.
 On May 30, 2002, Vito Rizzuto was arrested for drunk driving in a Jeep Grand Cherokee that belonged to OMG.
 An investigation by journalists from La Presse revealed that Rizzuto-who had no official role with OMG-routinely drove OMG vehicles.
 In February 2010, an audit by the Canada Revenue Agency revealed that Rizzuto's wife and children were major shareholders in OMG, leading to the Rizzutos to sell their share to Oliveti despite his claims not to know who the Rizzutos were.

 After consolidation of their power in the 1990s, the Rizzutos became over-exposed and over-extended.
 The first major blow to the family was the murder of their Toronto agent Gaetano Panepinto by the 'Ndrangheta hitman Salvatore Calautti on October 3, 2000.
 Though the murder had been sanctioned by Rizzuto who withdrew his "protection" of Panepinto (meaning that Panepinto could be killed without fear of revenge by the Rizzuto family), the fact that the family had not taken action themselves against Panepinto for unsanctioned murders damaged its image in the underworld.
 The journalists Peter Edwards and Antonio Nicaso wrote: "The murder marked a rare lapse in Vito's judgment and a subtle turning point in his fortunes.
 It would have been far better to take action himself against Panepinto if he needed to sacrifice his lieutenant.
 By bending to the pressure of the Italian team that visited him, Vito had further legitimized the 'Ndrangheta on the streets and undermined his own security".
-Panepinto was replaced as the family's Toronto agent by Juan Ramon Fernandez, a Spanish gangster who been a family associate since the 1980s.
+Panepinto was replaced as the family's Toronto agent by Juan Ramon Fernandez, a Spanish gangster who had been a family associate since the 1980s.
 In January 2001, Rizzuto called a meeting at a Toronto restaurant attended by members of the Gambino family of New York, the Magaddino family of Buffalo, and the seven 'Ndrangheta clans of Toronto to discuss his plans to complete his takeover of the underworld in Ontario.